JongKI-PARK/OSTEPprac/CHAP41/README.md

 **8. One last policy change we will explore relates to file fragmentation.
 Run ./ffs.py -f in.fragmented -v and see if you can predict how the files that remain are allocated.
 Run with -c to confirm your answer.
 What is interesting about the data layout of file /i?
 Why is it problematic?**

 **9. A new policy, which we call contiguous allocation (-C), tries to ensure that each file is allocated contiguously.
-Specifically, with -C n, the file system tries to ensure that n contiguous blocks are free within a group before allocating a block.
+Specifically, with -C n, the file system tries to ensure that n contiguous blocks are free within a group before allocating a block.
 Run ./ffs.py -f in.fragmented -v -C 2 -c to see the difference.
 How does layout change as the parameter passed to -C increases?
 Finally, how does -C affect filespan and dirspan?**